Pages for Her

 Pages for Her is the story of two women, Flannery and Anne, each at a personal turning point, and the circumstances that lead to their reunion.
 Twenty years after their brief but passionate affair, chronicled in Brownrigg’s earlier novel Pages for You, Flannery has the chance once again to meet Anne, who opened young Flannery up to the possibility of love—then left her heartbroken.

 Pages for Her is an exhilarating, passionate work that explores marriage, sexuality, and the transformative power of love over time.

-“Sylvia Brownrigg’s PAGES FOR HER is a complex portrait of two women’s sexuality.
-In the romantic universe of Brownrigg’s novel, there is no either/or, no simple black and white.
-When characters – read people – are freed from the often blinding forces of personal obligation and private loss, a lust for intimacy takes over.
-In PAGES FOR HER, Brownrigg gives us two accomplished women who, coming together after decades apart, understand that truth laid bare is best beguiled.” –Alice Sebold
+“Sylvia Brownrigg’s Pages for Her is a complex portrait of two women’s sexuality… In Pages for Her, Brownrigg gives us two accomplished women who, coming together after decades apart, understand that truth laid bare is best beguiled.” –Alice Sebold

 “With Pages for Her, Sylvia Brownrigg has achieved the seemingly impossible, a gorgeous and piercing book that is both a huge gift to the many readers who loved its predecessor Pages for You and an exquisitely intelligent stand-alone novel about the intertwined arcs of time and love. ” –Ann Packer

 “With Pages for Her, Brownrigg does open-heart surgery, probing the deep chamber where unfinished love resides, untouchable by time, still beating.” –Carol Anshaw